We field questions over the phone and via email all day long. This page contains an amalgam of some of the questions we get.

 Can I buy just a single cable, such as a single interconnect or speaker cable.

-But my dealer says you only sell (some cable) in pairs.
+But my dealer says you only sell interconnects & speaker cables in pairs.

 They're wrong.
 Our price book does only list typically paired cables, such as speaker & interconnect cables, as pairs.
-But we'll gladly sell you a single cable.
+But we'll gladly sell you a single interconnect or speaker cable.

 Can I mix & match within the Cardas product lines?